-I’m so sorry to those of you who aren’t feijoa fans but the lovely neighbour keeps giving them to me and we have a few on our wee tree, so what’s a baker to do?!
+I’m so sorry to those of you who aren’t feijoa fans, but the lovely neighbour keeps giving them to me and we have a few on our wee tree too, so what’s a baker to do?!

-I have a slight ‘crush’ on feijoas paired with ginger and have been making this gingerbread loaf for a few years now so when deciding to add a feijoa loaf to my blog I immediately wanted to throw some feijoas into its gingerbready goodness and of course I had to fling in some toasted walnuts for a little bit of crispy, nuttiness…as you do. 🙂
+I have a slight ‘crush’ on feijoas paired with ginger and have been making this gingerbread loaf for a few years now so when deciding to add a feijoa loaf to my website I immediately wanted to throw some feijoas into its gingerbready goodness, and of course I had to fling in some toasted walnuts for a little bit of crispy, nuttiness…as you do. 🙂

 1 cup soft brown sugar (loosely packed)

 3 tablespoons of golden syrup

 ½ cup / 50 g / 1 ¾ oz walnut pieces (or halves)

 1 cup chopped up feijoas (approx. 5 large)

 2 medium-sized eggs (I used size 6’s)

 100 g / 3 ½ oz butter (at room temperature)